raphaelmarshall/What-happens-when.../README.rst

 Browser
 -------

-The browser's functionality is to present the web resource you choose, by requesting it from the server and displaying it in the browser window.
+A web browser serves as a gateway to the internet, facilitating access to various web resources.
-The resource is usually an HTML document, but may also be a PDF, image, or some other type of content.
-The location of the resource is specified by the user using a URI (Uniform Resource Identifier).
+When you request a web resource, such as a webpage, image, or document, the browser retrieves it from the server and displays it in a user-friendly format within the browser window.

 The way the browser interprets and displays HTML files is specified in the HTML and CSS specifications.
 These specifications are maintained